aleph2c/miros-rabbitmq/doc/docs.rst

 UML has a PR problem.

 It was probably the UML class diagrams that did the most to harm the UML brand.
-They emphasize classes over objects, and they are fragile to design changes.
+They emphasize classes over objects, and they are fragile in the face of design changes.

 There is a myriad of different arrows that are used differently in different situations.
 It's needlessly confusing, and it probably resulted from people